Updated March 3, 2021

 Again, a consignment store with higher prices than the thrifts (sometimes much higher), but better-organized, generally consistently higher-quality items.
 I tend to look here first if I need a piece of furniture, and it’s also my next stop for kitchen items if the thrift doesn’t have what I need.
 There is a whole room of furniture, plus, oddly, a good selection of purses, a decent array of linens including curtains and bedspreads, a lot of fun vintage planters, and the aforementioned huge kitchen selection.

 I’ve never personally consigned anything here, but call first to make sure they’re accepting items that day and be very selective about what you bring in to present to them — even good-quality items can be rejected if they simply have too much of that item at a given time.
 My best score here: a set of colorful Tupperware bowls with lids for $10.

 1027 Highway 6, Iowa City and 2818 Commerce Dr., Coralville

 Consignment stores in cavernous spaces, these places again have higher prices than the thrifts but are more discerning about what appears on the shelves.
 Sometimes, for me, the prices are just too high for what an item is, but they do stock a lot of nice clothing for all ages.
 They also sell new mattresses at a deep discount, which could be a coup if you’re in the market for that.

-Anytime they’re open, you can bring in 1 tote bin a day of items to consign – more than that and you need to make an appointment.
-With this policy, Stuff Etc. can be a relatively hassle-free way to declutter and still make some money off your items.
+Anytime they’re open, you can bring in one tote bin a day of items to consign — more than that and you need to make an appointment.
+With this policy, Stuff Etc. can be a relatively hassle-free way to de-clutter and still make some money off your items.
 My best score here: a vintage nightstand for $50.

 1801 2nd St. Ste.
 150, Coralville